aryeelab/hichipper/docs/content/Installation.md

 # Install stable version through PyPi
-There are a few [dependencies](http://proatac.readthedocs.io/en/latest/content/Dependencies.html) needed to get **proatac** to run.
+There are a few [dependencies](http://hichipper.readthedocs.io/en/latest/content/Dependencies.html) needed to get **hichipper** to run.
 All are very common bioinformatics tools / languages and should be readily available in most systems.
-However, **note that the current implementation of proatac is not supported on Windows platforms**.
+However, **note that the current implementation of hichipper is not supported on Windows platforms**.

 Depending on your python environment, we generally recommend using a virtual environment to keep python dependencies tidy.
-An example of installing **proatac** inside a new python virtual environment called `venv3` using the following sequence of commands--
+An example of installing **hichipper** inside a new python virtual environment called `venv` using the following sequence of commands--

 ```
-python3 -m venv venv3
+virtualenv -p /usr/bin/python2.7 venv
-source venv3/bin/active
+source venv/bin/active
-pip3 install proatac
+pip install hichipper
+hichipper --version
 ```

 # Install via GitHub